Software Testing or QA is the best platform for newcomers to enter into IT industry despite the misconceptions that it is a lesser or lower paid job.

 Recommended read => Why Documentation is Important in Software Testing

 Of all the documents available, the following can’t be neglected.
-These are also called as deliverable documents and they bridge client, developer and tester understanding.
+These are also called deliverable documents and they bridge client, developer, and tester understanding.

 a) Test Plan: Charts the flow of testing from start to finish.

-Test plan portrays scope and activities of the testing phase.
+The test plan portrays the scope and activities of the testing phase.
 Created by the QA lead, the team has to contribute and stay updated about everything that is written in the test plan.

-Some teams have multiple levels of test plans: Master Plan and Phase wise plans.
+Some teams have multiple levels of test plans: Master Plans and Phase wise plans.

-- Introduction – Overview of the project, objective, and constraints
+- Introduction: Overview of the project, objectives, and constraints

 - Suspension & Resumption criteria

-- Test deliverables – Test case, test reports, bug report, test metrics, etc.
+- Test deliverables: Test cases, test reports, bug reports, test metrics, etc.

 - Test environment details